pachyderm/pachyderm/doc/docs/master/how-tos/use-pachyderm-ide/index.md

 * JupyterHub is a popular data science platform that enables users to quickly spin out multiple single-tenant Jupyter Notebook server instances.

-* Jupyter Notebook is a tool for conducting experiments with data and code written in Python which is familiar to many data scientists.
+* Jupyter Notebooks provide a means for conducting experiments with data and code written in Python which is familiar to many data scientists.
 Because of the built-in rich-text support, visualizations, the easy-to-use web interface, many enterprise users prefer Jupyter Notebooks to the classic Terminal prompt.